GetBreeze/breeze-db-docs/database.md

 ## Accessing Databases

 To start interacting with databases, use the `BreezeDb` class.
-The static `db` getter returns a reference to the default database.
-To access a different database, you can use the `getDb` method along with the name of your database.
+The static `db` getter returns a reference to the default database connection.
+If you are using multiple SQL databases and want to access a different database connection, you can use the `getDb` method along with the name of your database.
 A new database reference will be created for you, if it does not exist yet:

 ```as3
 var db:IBreezeDatabase = BreezeDb.db;